- If you want to speed up your PC, here is a list of some Windows 10 processes you don't need.

 4. Reduce the number of startup applications

-The essence of startup application is to have your favorite applications ready to go as soon as your PC boots.
+The essence of a startup application is to have your favorite applications ready to go as soon as your PC boots.
 However, over time some of these applications are rarely utilized or not so often.
 Yet, their presence on Windows 10 startup only becomes part of the problem by reducing your performance.

 One of the negative results of too many startup applications is a slower system speed.
 To resolve this issue do the following: